denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 _ZN16chapter_1_kernel8w_kernel17hab5b2aabbc8bc703E(/*...*/)
 ```

-Both first and second functions are kernels and can be executed from a GPU device, thanks to `.visible .entry`.
+Both first and second functions are kernels and can be scheduled for execution on a GPU device, thanks to `.visible .entry`.
+The third function can be called only from kernels or other device functions.

 Hope you agree with me, that it's more convenient to call the first kernel with clear name than with second with mangled name ;)

 ### CUDA intrinsics
-Normally we can't avoid using block and thread indices in kernels, at least because it's the core of parallelization.
+Normally we can't avoid using block and thread indices in kernels, at least because it's the essential part of parallelization.

 In C/C++ code they can be accessed via `blockIdx.{x, y, z}`, `blockDim.{x, y, z}` and `threadIdx.{x, y, z}`.
-In rust we must use [LLVM intrinsics](https://llvm.org/docs/NVPTXUsage.html#llvm-nvvm-read-ptx-sreg) which can be accessed with:
+In Rust we must use [LLVM intrinsics](https://llvm.org/docs/NVPTXUsage.html#llvm-nvvm-read-ptx-sreg) which can be accessed with:

 ``` rust
 #![feature(platform_intrinsics)]